 by Visit Ventura

-Yep, the hamburger is an American icon, possibly tracing its lineage back to Hamburg, Germany, though the hamburger, as we know it, was invented in Seymour, Wisconsin.
-Truth is, no one seems certain about the origins of the hamburger.
+Yep, the hamburger is (rightly) an American icon, though the hamburger possibly traces its lineage back, not to a clown, but to Hamburg, Germany.
+It is possible that the hamburger, as Americans know it, was invented in Seymour, Wisconsin.
+Note all the hedging.
+Truth is, even hamburger scholars are uncertain about the origins of the hamburger.
 Folks have been eating cooked meat on bread for eons; the association with Hamburg possibly stems from a 1758 recipe for something called “Hamburg sausage.”
 Though other hamburger historians believe the name comes from the Hamburg American Line, a cruise line that served passengers a hamburger-resembling sandwich in the mid-1800s.
 Proving one thing for certain.
-Folks will debate over anything.
+Folks will debate anything.

 And — last but not least — thanks for reading to the end, because, even for burger lovers, this may be the most important part.

 Thank you for supporting our Ventura restaurants.

 In this case, we raise our burger to you.